sajari/sdk-dotnet/docs/SchemaApi.md

 Create schema field

-Create a new field in your collection's schema.
+Create a new field in a collection's schema.

 ### Example
 ```csharp